 Lymphatic channel or node dysfunction due to malformation or injury causes accumulation of lymph in the superficial interstitial space.
 Elevated intralymphatic pressure leads to valve incompetence, decreased proximal flow, and subcutaneous fluid collections.

 Intravascular protein leakage increases extracellular oncotic pressure and expands interstitial edema.
 Compensatory mechanisms, such as increased macrophage activity and spontaneous lymphatic-venous shunts, prevent swelling until 80% of lymphatic flow has been reduced.

 Once proteinaceous lymphoid fluid accumulates in the interstitial compartment, subsequent inflammation induces fibrosis and further lymphatic injury.

-Lymphatic stagnation increases infection after minor trauma as a result of impaired immune supervision, decreased oxygen supply to the epidermis, and a protein environment favorable for bacterial growth.
+Lymphatic stagnation increases infection after minor trauma due to impaired immune supervision, decreased oxygen supply to the epidermis, and a protein environment favorable for bacterial growth.